-This is no ordinary fall in global gas prices01 Sep, 2014
+This is no ordinary fall in global gas prices

 The Fukushima disaster in March 2011 precipitated a shift in global gas market balance.
 A period of market tightness followed, driven by robust Asian demand and constrained supply growth.
 This post-Fukushima period has been characterised by global gas price divergence as Asian and South American buyers have had to pay a premium to attract LNG supply from Europe.